 With this intro, my first story starts.

-I am in a flight of five F-9Fs lead by an instructor who guides the flight just to the clip_image008left of the carrier at about 800 feet.
+I am in a flight of five F-9Fs lead by an instructor who guides the flight just to the left of the carrier at about 800 feet.
 The plan calls for us to make a hard left turn (break) to generate separation between the aircraft, lower the gear and flaps and make four touch and go's then make six arrested landing and six catapult take offs.

 For reason that remain a mystery to me, when I reach the place where I report my gear and flaps down with a fuel state, the LSO commands, "lower your hook for a full stop landing".
 NO,NO,NO this is not according to plan.
 My heart jumps into my throat and I start the process of lowering the hook while at the same time beginning to make my approach to the boat.
 In most aircraft, lowering the hook is a matter of touching one handle and pushing it down.
 Not the Cougar.
 The hook handle is on the right side of the cockpit extending from the instrument panel.
 You must grasp a "T" handle and ratchet the hook out and down by pulling on the "T" handle at least six times.
 Keep in mind, I am trying to accomplish the hardest task in aviation.
 While I am trying, I must let go of the stick with my right hand, grasp it with my left, give a couple of pulls on the hook handle and then reverse the process so I can make a power correction with my left hand.
 I play this dance two or three times and I finally get the hook down but as I roll out into the groove, I am way too low.
 I am three quarters of a mile from the end of the ship (Spud locker) when the LSO tells me to wave off.
 I apply full power and wait for the old engine to do its thing.
 I have the air craft wings level at optimum climb speed and my eyes are level with the deck of the carrier with me climbing very slowly.
 I am waiting for the LSO to tell me eject but I barely clear the spud locker and engage the "1" wire.
 I am safely aboard but scared to death.
 Every thing I had been briefed on is out the window.
 The plane handlers do not taxi me to the bow for a CAT shot but push me backwards toward the edge of the carrier.
 My tail assembly is hanging over the edge of the carrier with the motor still running as the deck apes chain me down to the USS Lexington, plug a fuel hose into my jet and I wait and watch.
 I watch as my entire team qualifies aboard the ship and then heads back to Texas for beer and back slapping.
 Not me, I am still chained to the deck.